 Dental material compatibility testing (serum biocompatibility) was developed to determine how much of an immune reaction a particular client will have to any given material.

 A blood sample is drawn and spun on a centrifuge in order to separate the blood cells from the blood serum.
-Dr. Meyer does not offer this service but you are either referred to a practitioner or use one of your choice.
+Millennium Dental Associates does not offer this service but you are either referred to a practitioner or use one of your choice.
 The cells are discarded and the serum, which contains all of the free-floating antibodies and other blood proteins, is collected for testing.
 A small sample of the serum is then mixed with the individual chemical components that may be found in dental materials.
 If the chemicals would cause an immune reaction in the body, then the antibodies present in the serum will bind the chemicals and form an antibody complex making the mixture look cloudy.

 This is known as a protein fallout reaction.